rishi-kulkarni/hierarch/docs/user/hypothesis.rst

                             return_null=False,
                             random_state=None)

 **compare**: The default "means" assumes that you are testing for a difference in means, so it uses the Welch t-statistic.
-For flexibility, two_sample_test can take a test statistic function as an argument.
+"corr" uses a studentized covariance based test statistic which gives the same result as the Welch t-statistic for two-sample datasets, but can be used on datasets with any number of related treatment groups.
+For flexibility, hypothesis_test can also take a test statistic function as an argument.

 **skip**: indicates the indices of columns that should be skipped in the bootstrapping procedure.

-A simple rule of thumb is that columns should be resampled with replacement only if they were originally sampled with replacement (or effectively sampled with replacement).
+A simple rule of thumb is that columns should be resampled with replacement only if they were originally sampled with replacement
+(or effectively sampled with replacement).
 For example, consider an imaging experiment in which you image several fields of view in a well, which each contain several cells.
 While you can consider the cells sampled with replacement from the well (there are so many more cells in the population that this assumption is fair), the cells are not sampled with replacement from the field of view (as you are measuring ALL cells in each field of view).
 The 10% condition is a reasonable rule of thumb here - if your sample represents less than 10% of the population, you can treat it as sampled with replacement.

 **bootstraps**: indicates the number of bootstrapped samples to be drawn from data_array.